 The economical BATA-1 Pitching Machine throws perfect fastballs up to 70 miles per hour with pinpoint accuracy.
 Ideal for batting practice for players up to age 16 and for machine pitch leagues.
 Available in Baseball, Softball, or Baseball/Softball Combo.
-Note: Shipping charges are typically around 10% of list price.

 - Maximum Speed: 70 mph with leather baseballs or dimpled baseballs